Written by Dana Dalbak, PA-C

 Curious about allergy shots?
 Here are some frequently asked questions about allergy shots

 What are allergy shots?

 Allergy shots, also called allergen immunotherapy, is a form of long-term therapy to relieve allergy symptoms.
-Allergy shots contain tiny amounts of the specific substances that trigger your symptoms.
-These are called allergens.
-The shots contain just enough allergen to stimulate the immune system.
-Over time, the dose of allergen in the shot is increased.
-This enables your body to become used to the allergen (desensitization).
-Your immune system can the build up a tolerance to the allergen, resulting in decreased allergy symptoms.
+Allergy shots contain tiny amounts of the specific substances that trigger your symptoms, known as an allergen.
+The shots contain just enough of the allergen to stimulate the immune system.
+Over time, the dose of the allergen in the shot is increased; this enables your body to become used to the allergen and is known as desensitization.
+Your immune system can the build up a tolerance to the allergen, resulting in decreased overall allergy symptoms.

 Who should start allergy shots?

 A decision to start allergy shots may be based on several factors:

 -Inadequate control of symptoms with medication